 In kinesiology, the energy system is believed to be one complete unit.
 This unit is made up of different parts that all interconnect, react and affect one another.
-The theory is common among many complementary and alternative therapies - most of which have a holistic view, whereby it is thought that everything we do has an impact on the system as a whole.
+The theory is common among many complementary and alternative therapies - most of which have a holistic view.
+It is thought that everything we do has an impact on the system as a whole.

 A holistic approach

 This holistic approach considers the possibility that one problem may lead to another.
-Because of this, therapies with this approach look at the complete person instead of focusing on identifying and treating symptoms.
+Because of this, these therapies look at the complete person instead of focusing on identifying and treating symptoms.

 While the approach, theory and techniques will differ between each practitioner, there are two theories that are central in many complementary and alternative therapies, particularly in the practice of kinesiology.
 These theories are energy meridians and the Triad of Health.

-- Stomach meridian (yang) flows to the Spleen meridian (yin)
+- The stomach meridian (yang) flows to the spleen meridian (yin).

-- Heart meridian (yin) flows to the Small Intestine meridian (yang)
+- The heart meridian (yin) flows to the small intestine meridian (yang).

-- Bladder meridian (yang) flows to the Kidney meridian (yin)
+- The bladder meridian (yang) flows to the kidney meridian (yin).

-- Pericardium meridian (yin) flows to Triple Warmer meridian (yang)
+- The pericardium meridian (yin) flows to the triple warmer meridian (yang).

-- Gallbladder meridian (yang) flows to the Liver meridian (yin)
+- The gallbladder meridian (yang) flows to the liver meridian (yin).

-- Lung meridian (yin) flows to the Large Intestine meridian (yang)
+- The lung meridian (yin) flows to the large intestine meridian (yang).

-In TCM, symptoms of various illnesses and ailments are believed to be the result of a disrupted or unbalanced energy movement through the body’s meridians.
+In TCM, symptoms of various illnesses and ailments are believed to be the result of a disrupted or unbalanced energy movement.

-Despite there being various branches of kinesiology, the key tool used within all practices of kinesiology is muscle testing (also known as muscle monitoring).
+There are various branches of kinesiology, but the key tool used within all practices of kinesiology is muscle testing or muscle monitoring.
 Muscle testing is used to gain a response from the muscle, which the kinesiologist hopes will provide them with an insight into the meridian system.

 The muscle testing aspect of kinesiology is relatively transferable.
 It is common for it to be applied, expanded upon and incorporated into other therapy forms.